mcomak/Delta_ETL_Object_Storage/README.md

 Spark should handshake with Delta and S3.
 Therefore, during creating a Spark Session required configs suppose to be like that
 ![img_4.png](readme_images/img_4.png)

-By adding related jar packages from Maven repository, spark can be reached and Deltalake and Minio.
+By adding related jar packages from Maven repository, spark can be reached Deltalake and Minio.
 ![img_1.png](readme_images/img_1.png)

 ### Airflow web UI